 Like B2C, B2B prospects also want to have the same experience as they do at Amazon, Target, and Walmart.
 For this reason, we hosted a roundtable discussion with many of the industry leaders to discuss this topic.
 Watch the full conversation or check out some highlights from the event.

 But at the end of the day, there’s a lot you can do to make your sales strategy more customer-centric.
-For example, on the top of our heads, we think you should probably book a meeting with Walnut to start adding personalized, interactive sales experiences to your selling process.
+For example, on the top of our heads, we think you should probably book a product demo meeting with Walnut to start adding personalized, interactive sales experiences to your selling process.